slavachalnev/circuits/README.md

 - Dataset: I use the OpenWebText dataset whereas the paper uses a mix of "Common Crawl data and internet books, along with a number of smaller distributions, including about 10% python code data"

 ## TODO
-- Complete attention heads dump (OV/QK circuits for every token)
+- Complete attention heads dump (OV/QK values for every token)
 - Scond layer eigenvalues
 - Term importance analysis
 - Publish checkpoints